PodcastpediaOrg/css-generator-sass-gulp/README.md

 * [Simple trick to create a one line horizontal responsive menu with CSS only – Podcastpedia.org](http://www.codingpedia.org/ama/simple-trick-to-create-a-one-line-horizontal-responsive-menu-with-css-only-podcastpedia-org/)

 ##License
-Copyright (c) 2014 Codingpedia Association, Inc. See the LICENSE file for license rights and limitations (MIT).
+Copyright (c) 2014 Codingpedia Association.
+See the LICENSE file for license rights and limitations (MIT).